Music of Jigarthanda (2014 film)

-The music for the 2014 Tamil-language crime drama film Jigarthanda is composed by Santhosh Narayanan.
+The music for the 2014 Tamil-language crime comedy film Jigarthanda is composed by Santhosh Narayanan.
 The film directed by Karthik Subbaraj and produced by S. Kathiresan, stars Siddharth, Bobby Simha, Lakshmi Menon, Karunakaran and Guru Somasundaram.
 The music for the film released under two different albums—one contains the original songs which had lyrics written by Muthamil, Arunraja Kamaraj, Anthony Daasan, Pradeep Kumar and Sean Roldan, and the other contained several cues of original music underscored in the background.
-The first album was released on March 2014, five months before the film's theatrical release with the second album being unveiled after the film's release.
+The first album was released in March 2014, five months before the film's theatrical release with the second album being unveiled after the film's release.
 Both the albums were distributed under the Think Music label.
 Santhosh's work met with acclaim, both from critics and audiences, regarding it as one of his best works.

 Background

 Jigarthanda is Santhosh's second consecutive association with Subbaraj, after scoring the latter's debut film Pizza (2012).
 With this film, Santhosh launched the Sandy Jazz Band, whose members—him playing the keyboard, Australian musicians Hamish Stuart and Graham Jesse playing the drums and saxophone and Chennai-based Leon James and Naveen Napier, playing the electronic piano and guitar, respectively.
 Besides, he also recorded music with a street folk band for a song, and also worked with Pradeep Kumar, Anthony Daasan, Sean Roldan and Kalyani Nair to provide vocals.
 Lyricist Arunraja Kamaraj who previously wrote songs for Pizza (2012) and Pizza II: Villa (2013), debuted as a singer through this film.
 He provided vocals for the song "Ding Dong" which was recorded in a way that he would mimic the voice of Vinu Chakravarthy for the antagonist's introduction.
 The album accompanied a variety of genres, which includes fusion of folk, rap and electronic music, and was primarily recorded at the Studios 301 in Sydney, where Santhosh had recorded music for his previous films, for two months.